compose-spec/compose-spec/spec.md

 ### external

-If set to `true`, `external` specifies that this network has been created outside of Compose implementaion.
-The later does not attempt to create it, and raises an error if it doesn't exist.
+If set to `true`, `external` specifies that this network has been created outside of Compose implementation.
+The latter does not attempt to create it, and raises an error if it doesn't exist.

 In the example below, `proxy` is the gateway to the outside world.
 Instead of attempting to create a network called